Knowde Enhanced TDS

 Applications & Uses

-When combined with fibres such as carbon, aramid, s-glass or polyethylene, EP-620 can be used to produce items requiring energy absorption and impact resistance such as ballistics components, automotive and motorsport products, marine components subject to impact, etc. These products have applications in industries such as defence, military, personal protection, vehicle protection, infrastructure shielding, motorsport, transport and marine.
+When combined with fibers such as carbon, aramid, s-glass or polyethylene, EP-620 can be used to produce items requiring energy absorption and impact resistance such as ballistics components, automotive and motorsport products, marine components subject to impact, etc. These products have applications in industries such as defense, military, personal protection, vehicle protection, infrastructure shielding, motorsport, transport and marine.
 The versatility of EP-620 means that large complex structure as well as small basic components can be produced.

 Properties